 | Girls Group+

-Tailored to girls aged between 8 to 15 years, a social and emotional support program with an activity focus.
-Girls Groups runs throughout school terms and is on Tuesday evenings from 6-8pm.
+Tailored to young people aged between 8 to15 who identify as female, Girls Group+ is a social and emotional support program with an activity focus.
+Girls Group+ runs throughout school terms and is on Tuesday evenings from 6-8pm.
 Girls Group+ has been operating since the year 2000, and has a particular focus on supporting girls from situations described as ‘parents by-proxy’, and girls living in difficult circumstances.
 The program promotes a caring and nurturing therapeutic environment, with a focus on inclusion and supported social engagement.
 The program caters for girls, who for cultural reasons, are not able to socialise with men.
 Staff are able to assist children and young people to get home safely if they live in the Kensington Public Housing Estate.

 | Permaculture Program